isabella232/aspnet-webhooks-rest-sample/README.md

 6. To enable multi-tenanted support for the app, choose **Settings** > **Properties** and set **Multi-tenanted** to **Yes**.

-7. Configure Permissions for your application:
+7. Configure permissions for your application:

    a.
 Choose **Settings** > **Required permissions** > **Add**.